 Emily joined us in June 2017 having worked at Riachard Fahey's.
 Her tasks include riding out, all usual yard duties, going racing and riding in amatuer riders races from time to time.
 Favourite horses: Tricorn and One Eye Willie.

 Nick started for us July 2018 having not worked in racing before but soon learnt the racing ways and is now in charge of shoeing list and racing tack.
-Favourite horses: Kibaar and Intense Pleasure.
+Favourite horses: Kibaar and Kylie Rules.

-Tom is a great extra pair of hands on a weekend when we are busy racing and everything is to do but in half the time!
+Tom is a great extra pair of hands and started on a weekend when we are busy racing and everything is to do but in half the time!
 He has now joined the team full time after leaving school.
 Tasks include lunging, turning horses in and out, putting them on and off the walker, putting rugs on and off, mucking out, haying and sweeping.
 Favourite horses: Mark's Choice and Foreseeable Future